 The Patient Protection and Affordable Care Act (ACA) was adopted in 2010, but many provisions are only being phased in over several years.
 Important provisions that have already taken effect include the requirement that family policies allow parents to keep their children enrolled until they are 26.
-The high unemployment rate for young adults and the lack of health coverage even for many with [...] read more >
+The high unemployment rate for young adults and the lack of health [...] read more >

 by Helen Scharber